aimeos/aimeos-docs/content/start/developer/phing.md

 # Execute phing

-You can execute ''phing'' in the root directory of each repository.
-Depending on the repository, there are different ''phing'' targets available and you should have a look into the ''build.xml'' file to find out their name and what tasks they perform.
-In the Aimeos core, you can also execute ''phing'' in the subdirectories which contains a ''build.xml'' file too.
-Then, only the tasks related to these subdirectory are executed.
+You can execute *phing* in the root directory of each repository.
+Depending on the repository, there are different *phing* targets available and you should have a look into the *build.xml* file to find out their name and what tasks they perform.
+In the Aimeos core, you can also execute *phing* in the subdirectories which contains a *build.xml* file too.
+Then, only the tasks related to these sub-directory are executed.

 The most important targets for you are "setup" to populate the database and "test" to find out, if everything is still working as it should:
 ```bash